 By applying \Cref{prop:functor} with \(\Phi = \cdot, \Delta\), we obtain a graded connected Hopf algebra \(\mathcal H_\mathrm{CK}(U) \coloneqq (\cH(U), \cdot, \dck)\).
-Let \(\underline{\mathrm{gcHopf}}\) denote the category of graded, connected Hopf algebras, and recall that the forgetful functor from this category to that of graded, connected bialgebras is an equivalence, i.e.\ each graded connected bialgebra has a unique antipode, and these are automatically preserved by maps of graded, connected bialgebras, see \cite{takeuchi71}.
+Let \(\underline{\mathrm{gcHopf}}\) denote the category of graded, connected Hopf algebras, and recall that the forgetful functor from this category to that of graded, connected bialgebras is an equivalence, i.e.\ each graded connected bialgebra has a unique antipode, and these are automatically preserved by maps of graded, connected bialgebras, see \cite{tak71}.
 This is what makes it possible to treat the category \(\cat{gcHopf}\) without ever mentioning antipodes.

 We now introduce the secondary structure on \(\mathcal H_\mathrm{CK}(U)\) which will prove fundamental to our goals: cofree coalgebras.
-We refer the \cite[Section 1.2.]{loday2012algebraic} for a complete reference on the topic.
+We refer the \cite[Section 1.2.]{Lod12} for a complete reference on the topic.
 In what follows, we will always consider graded, connected coassociative coalgebras \((C, \Delta, \varepsilon)\).
 In particular, as a vector space \(C\cong\bigoplus_{n\ge 0}C_n\), with \(C_0=\mathbb{R}\mathbf{1}_C\) of dimension one.
 The reduced coproduct will be denoted by

 and the space of primitive elements

 Both \(\Delta\) and \(\widetilde \Delta\) can be iterated, thanks to coassociativity, to yield linear maps \(\Delta^{n}, \widetilde \Delta^{n} \colon C \to C^{\otimes (n+1)}\) for \(n\geq 2\) defined recursively by the condition